kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   If no such annotation is present, the parent owns both objects and the Job controller skips both.
 - Jobs created by `CronJob` are standalone (no parent-workload `OwnerReference`); the Job controller creates one `Workload` and one `PodGroup` per Job for them based on each Job's `spec.scheduling`.
+- The controller only manages `Workload`/`PodGroup` objects it created itself, identified by a controller `ownerReference` to the Job.
+The `Workload` is the durable scheduling template and lives as long as the Job.
+The runtime `PodGroup` is deleted while the Job is suspended and recreated on resume.

+The `spec.scheduling` field embeds the building blocks from `scheduling.k8s.io/v1`, while the runtime `Workload`/`PodGroup` objects the controller creates are served from `scheduling.k8s.io/v1beta1` ([KEP-4671]).
+The examples below use those versions.

 ### Job Integration - API Usage Examples